JorgeRicoVivas/simple_detailed_error/README.md

-- Creating the <i>missing variable error</i>: This is simply constructing a `CompilationError::MissingVariable` variant, where the variable name is just a reference to where it says 'missing_variable' in the original input, and since this is a parsing error, we can also use the SimpleError::at to indicate a bigger string where the error is happening, we will use it to reference 'if missing_variable > 0'.<br><br>
+- Creating the <i>missing variable error</i>: This is simply constructing a `CompilationError::MissingVariable` variant, where the variable name is just a reference to where it says 'missing_variable' in the original input, and since this is a parsing error, we can also use the [SimpleError::at] to indicate a bigger string where the error is happening, we will use it to reference 'if missing_variable > 0'.<br><br>
-...Wait, we are using the `at` function, but that's implemented for SimpleError, why is it working then?
-Well, the trait SimpleErrorDetail implements plenty of functions of SimpleError, this is so you can use your struct (In this case `CompilationError`) as you were using a value of type SimpleError.<br><br>
+...Wait, we are using the `at` function, but that's implemented for [SimpleError], why is it working then?
+Well, the trait [SimpleErrorDetail] implements plenty of functions of [SimpleError], this is so you can use your struct (In this case `CompilationError`) as you were using a value of type [SimpleError].<br><br>
-- Creating the <i>missing function error</i>: This isn't very different from our previous case, we just constructing a `CompilationError::MissingFunction`, as for the function `at`, this time we will reference 'return missing_function(missing_variable);'.
+- Creating the <i>missing function error</i>: This isn't very different from our previous case, we just constructing a `CompilationError::MissingFunction`, as for the function `at`, this time we will reference 'return missing_function(missing_variable);'.<br><br>
-- Creating the <i>Error root</i>: This is something you'll perhaps never do in a real project, but we are going to use a base error, in this case  `CompilationError::RootCompilationError` where we will stack the errors using the SimpleError::with_cause function, stacking the missing variable and missing function errors, although this is just for showing it's functionality, you should just stack real causes.
+- Creating the <i>Error root</i>: This is something you'll perhaps never do in a real project, but we are going to use a base error, in this case  `CompilationError::RootCompilationError` where we will stack the errors using the [SimpleError::with_cause] function, stacking the missing variable and missing function errors, although this is just for showing it's functionality, you should just stack real causes.

-Once done, we can just can print our SimpleError and it will result in the error stack shown earlier.
+Once done, we can just can print our [SimpleError] and it will result in the error stack shown earlier.

 ``` rust